tsantospan/DASNN/README.md

 # DASNN : extracting vehicles characteristics from DAS data

-This folder is meant for training and testing a convolutionnal neural network to label characteristics of vechicles with DAS image data with neural networks.
+This folder is meant for training and testing a convolutionnal neural network to label characteristics of vehicles with DAS image data with neural networks.

 This README is subdivised in 6 parts :
 - [Folders description](#folder-description)